InfuseAI/primehub-site/docs/design/model-deployment.md

 In [Seldon documentation](https://docs.seldon.io/projects/seldon-core/en/latest/index.html), there are three ways to prepare the model image

-1. [Pre-Packaged Inference Servers](https://docs.seldon.io/projects/seldon-core/en/latest/servers/overview.html): Users can use the pre-package model image and provide the model URI for the latest model files.
+1. [Pre-Packaged Inference Servers](https://docs.seldon.io/projects/seldon-core/en/latest/servers/overview.html): Users can use the pre-packaged model image and provide the model URI for the latest model files.

     - MLflow Server
     - SKLearn server